edgelesssys/contrast/docs/docs/howto/encrypted-storage.md

 The deployment YAML shipped for this demo is already configured to be used with Contrast.
-A [runtime class](../architecture/components/runtime) `contrast-cc` was added to the pods to signal they should be run as Confidential Containers.
+A [runtime class](../architecture/components/runtime) `contrast-cc` was added to the pods to signal they should be run as confidential containers.
 During the generation process, the Contrast [Initializer](../architecture/components/initializer.md) will be added as an init container to these workloads.
 It will attest the pod to the Coordinator and fetch the workload certificates and the workload secret.